Summer Deals & Coupon Codes for 2023

 Cause #9 – Cycling Thermostat.
 For Electric and Gas Dryers

-The temperature inside the dryer drum is controlled by a cycling thermostat.
+A cycling thermostat controls the temperature inside the dryer drum.
 It “cycles” the heat on and off to produce the proper amount of heat to dry the clothes.
-The cycling thermostat can malfunction after a number of uses and cause the dryer to stop heating.
+The cycling thermostat can malfunction after several uses and cause the dryer to stop heating.

 Possible Solution